ahmedMadh/Full-Smart-Home-with-AI/README.md

 A[ESP32] --> B[Wifi]
 B[Wifi] --> C[Blynk Server]
 C[Blynk Server] --> D[Live Data]
-C --> M[An interface that allows the user to control the system.
-M --> A
+C --> M[An interface that allows the user to control the system] M --> A
 ```